 Full measurements and directions included in the printable recipe card below.

-Toss your al dente cooked pasta into the wine sauce and turn the pasta to coat thoroughly and heat pasta.
+Toss your al dente pasta into the wine sauce and turn the noodles to coat them thoroughly in the white wine garlic sauce.

-Add additional pasta water and salt, if needed.
-Top with scallops and shrimp and garnish with fresh parsley and lemon wedges / slices.
+Add more pasta water and salt, if needed.
+Top with scallops and shrimp and garnish with fresh parsley and lemon wedges.

 FAQ’s and Serving Suggestions:

 Absolutely!
-It’s tough to find fresh scallops, and I always keep frozen shrimp on hand for quick seafood dishes.
+It can be tough to find fresh scallops, and I always keep frozen shrimp on hand for quick seafood dishes.
 I thaw both in the refrigerator overnight, then dry them very well with a paper towel before cooking.
-For scallops in particular it’s important that the meat is really dry to ensure you can get a good sear.
+For scallops in particular, it's important that the meat is really dry to ensure you can get a good sear.

 My go-to sides for seafood pasta are Mediterranean Tossed Salad and Garlic Bread Baguette.
 Both are superstar sides that will make this an unforgettable spread.

 To store, transfer pasta to an airtight container and keep in the refrigerator for up to 2 days.
 To reheat leftovers, warm gently over medium-low heat along with a few tablespoons of broth or water.
-Remove and serve as soon as the seafood is heated through.
+Remove from the heat and serve as soon as the seafood is heated through.

 - Total Time: 30 minutes